 - Substance Abuse or Intoxication.
-Workers’ compensation benefits are not for people who drank or did drugs while working.
+Benefits are not for people who drank or did drugs while working.
 Depending on the situation, intoxication can be difficult for an employer to prove.

 - Fighting or Horseplay.
 Horseplay and practical jokes fall outside the scope of employment; however, you may be eligible for benefits if your employer tolerated ongoing horseplay or you were an innocent bystander.
 Fights or altercations are generally not covered unless you are hit by a co-worker regarding a work-related matter.

-In addition to the tips above, you need to understand which benefits you are eligible for.
+Your lawyer can explain the benefits you are eligible to recover.
 Maryland breaks compensation down into four categories: temporary total disability, temporary partial disability, permanent total disability, and permanent partial disability.